arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 ## Situational

+* Break - the only one usage if you need to Heavy targets, for example, orbs in A6S.
+Mostly useless for DPS.
 * Protect - by the way, you can cast Protect and replace it by another skill.
 Usually one healer in party is enough to have it.
 * Esuna - has no application in savages and extremes, but sometimes may be useful